8 of the Best Places to See in China

 When visiting China, its colossal northern capital simply cannot be overlooked.
 Beijing has so much to offer that a small article couldn’t dream of doing it justice, but there are a few places key places to mention.
 Tian’anmen Square is a great place to start; its vast expanse the epicentre of so much history.
 Fittingly, the National Museum stands just to the eastern side of the Square, and, with free admission, is well worth a visit.
 On a more morbid note, those interested can hop across to the Mao Mausoleum, which displays the preserved body (and wax replacement) of the Chairman.

 The capital of Sichuan province really is an impressive, modern city.
 Tianfu Square lies at its centre, home to an imposing statue of Chairman Mao stood in front of the science and technology museum; good fun on a rainy day.
 The surrounding area is a shopper’s paradise with designer stores lining the streets, giving the sense that you could be stood in the middle of any major, cosmopolitan city in the world.
 Perhaps the largest attraction of Chengdu is the nearby panda breeding centre.
-It can be reached by organised tour or independently, but, however you travel, just make sure you get there!
+It can be reached by organised tour of China or independently, but, however you travel, just make sure you get there!
 The early bird will be rewarded with (relatively) active pandas, and all for the incredibly-reasonable price of around £6.
+Also if the idea of volunteering in China appeals to you there are special opportunities where you can work with pandas.

 Despite its modernity, Chengdu also offers an insight into cultural China, with quaint tea-houses and even professional ear-cleaners found in public parks.
 A local saying states that you have not really visited Chengdu if you haven’t sampled Sichuan hot-pot, often referred to as ‘mouth numbing’.
 You’ll find that the term is entirely justified, and it’ll challenge even the biggest of spice-lovers.
 Around an hour-or-so out of Chengdu is Leshan, home of the Grand Buddha: an enormous statue carved into the rock face.
 It is an immense sight and a must-do if you are in the area.
 Again, visits can be arranged by tour or simply enough independently, but a full-day should be allocated.
 Approximately 3-5 days should suffice for Chengdu and Leshan.